esmaeilmirzaee/Clima/README.md

 |var|city|String|""|
 |var|weatherIconName|String|""|

-24. add a function named `updateWeatherIcon` which implements a `switch` statement to convert code to an icon.
+24. also add a function named `updateWeatherIcon` which implements a `switch` statement to convert code to an icon.
 25.